mantidproject/mantid/Code/Mantid/docs/source/algorithms/ConvertToDiffractionMDWorkspace-v2.rst

 to HKL of the crystal.

-Version 2 of the algorithm is the wrapper around :ref:`algm-ConvertToMD` algorithm, used for diffraction workflow and to support the interface of the previous specialized version of this algorithm.
-Old specialized version of this :ref:`algm-ConvertToDiffractionMDWorkspace-v1` algorithm also exists.
+Version 2 of the algorithm is the wrapper around :ref:`algm-ConvertToMD` algorithm, used for diffraction workflow and for supporting the interface of the previous specialized version of this algorithm.
+Old specialized version of this algorithm also exists.

-See the :ref:`algm-ConvertToDiffractionMDWorkspace-v1` for details of the old and  :ref:`algm-ConvertToMD` of this algorithms implementations.
+See the :ref:`algm-ConvertToDiffractionMDWorkspace-v1` for details of the old and  :ref:`algm-ConvertToMD` for this algorithms implementations.

-The main difference between previous and this algorithm versions (in addition to the internal implementation details) is the type of the workspace, produced by the algorithm by default.
+The main difference between the results produced by the version one and two of this algorithm is the type of the workspace, produced by default.
-Old version was producing `MDLeanEvent<3> <http://www.mantidproject.org/MDWorkspace#Description%20of%20MDWorkspace>`__-s
-and this version generates `MDEvent<3> <http://www.mantidproject.org/MDWorkspace#Description%20of%20MDWorkspace>`__-s.
+Version one is producing `MDLeanEvent<3> <http://www.mantidproject.org/MDWorkspace#Description%20of%20MDWorkspace>`__-s workspace and this version generates `MDEvent<3> <http://www.mantidproject.org/MDWorkspace#Description%20of%20MDWorkspace>`__-s workspace.

 To obtain a workspace containing `MDLeanEvent<3> <http://www.mantidproject.org/MDWorkspace#Description%20of%20MDWorkspace>`__-s, and fine-tune the output workspace properties,